O_TMPFILE support in libcephfs

 The kernel implements this with the O_TMPFILE open flag, and I think we'll want to do the same in libcephfs.

-#1 Updated by John Spray about 3 years ago
+#1 Updated by John Spray over 3 years ago

 Main decision here is probably whether it should be a stray or some new mechanism.